How Much Do Solar Panels Cost in Alabama? (2023 Savings Guide)

 The exemption is a great thing to have in general, but it’s less advantageous in the Yellowhammer State than in most other areas in the U.S. The local property tax rate is lower than almost anywhere else in the country, which means this incentive provides less value than it would in other states.
 Still, it does provide some savings and is, overall, beneficial.

-Net energy metering allows you to save money on energy bills by linking your solar power system to your region’s electrical grid.
-When your solar panels generate more electricity than you need, you can send this excess power to the grid – and earn credits that offset your costs when you need to bring in energy from the grid to power your home.
+Net energy metering allows you to maximize your savings on energy bills by linking your solar power system to your region’s electrical grid.
+When your solar panels generate more electricity than you need, you can send this excess power to the grid and earn credits that offset your costs when you need to bring in energy from the grid to power your home.
 The Solar Energy Industries Association (SEIA) says that it’s one of the most valuable perks available to residents who adopt solar in the country.3

 Unfortunately, not all Alabamans who go solar will be able to take advantage of this program.
 Net energy metering is not mandated by the Alabama Public Service Commission, which means utility providers don’t have to offer it to customers.
-As a result, most don’t, but solar owners can still opt to harness their energy and store it in solar batteries.
+Some companies, like Alabama Power, do offer net metering, but many electric companies don’t.
+As a result, most homeowners won’t have access to this perk, but solar owners can still opt to harness their energy and store it in solar batteries.

-However, some of the largest utilities in the state do offer net energy metering.
-Alabama Power, for example, has what we consider one of the best options available to a large customer base.
-It’s called the Rate PAE, or Purchase of Alternative Energy, program.
+Alabama Power’s NEM policy is called the Rate PAE, or Purchase of Alternative Energy, program.
 The company pays for excess power sent to the grid, but the rate is lower than the retail rate.
 The customer still pays the full retail rate for all imported energy.

 The Tennessee Valley Authority (TVA) also offers something similar — the Green Power Providers (GPP) program — and credits customers using the avoided cost rate, which is well below the retail value.
 The TVA policy is similar to what customers get from Alabama Power.
 It’s available for a number of renewable energy sources, including solar and biomass.

 We should mention here that NEM policies have been changing across the country, usually for the worse.
+For example, California just recently rolled out net metering 3.0, which decreased the credit rate for exported energy and made solar without battery storage less beneficial overall.
 Some solar customers are losing access altogether, while others are getting reduced rates for exported energy.

 Opting in to net energy metering is an easy process if the program is available to you.
 You can follow the steps below to check if it is and enroll.